fpgacademy/DESim/backend/README.md

 1. The backend was compiled using the "build-essential" package on Ubuntu 20.04
     1. To get this package, run the following command: 'sudo apt install build-essential'
-2. Check that the vpi_user.h and vpi_compatibility.h files in the include directory are up-to-date.
+2. Make sure that the ModelSim/Questa directories in the Makefile reflect those on your computer
-3. Copy the libmtipli.so file from QuestaSim's directory into the lib directory.
-4. Run 'make clean'
+3. Run 'make clean'
-5. Run 'make'
+4. Run 'make' or 'make SIMULATOR=modelsim'
-6. Run 'make update_demos'
+5. Run 'make release' or 'make SIMULATOR=modelsim release'